huntabyte/bits-ui/content/styling.md

 ## CSS frameworks

-If you're using a CSS framework like Tailwind or UnoCSS, you can simply pass the classes you need to the component, and they will be applies to the underlying HTML element it renders.
+If you're using a CSS framework like Tailwind or UnoCSS, you can simply pass the classes you need to the component, and they will be applied to the underlying HTML element it renders.

 ```svelte
 <script lang="ts">